Truth (A-Mei album): Writing and recording

 The album's musical style is diverse and emotionally oriented, catering to a wide variety of audiences.
-The songs on the album are more “foreign,” with A-Mei's voice moving through almost all of the songs at a medium to slow tempo with deep emotion.
+The songs on the album are more "foreign," with A-Mei's voice moving through almost all of the songs at a medium to slow tempo with deep emotion.

 "Senses" is a song written by A-Mei for the first time under the pen name Katsu.
 "Senses" is a Latin pop-inspired song with flamenco influences.
 "Hate That I Love You" is a mellow love song.
 The album's title track is a Mandarin cover song of Kim Hyun-seong's "Hope (소원)."
 The song "Thumbs Up" is a Mandarin cover song of Kinnda's "Don't Bring Sand to the Beach."
 The piano ballad "Remember" is a slow paced torch song.

 "Forever Picture" is her first attempt at folk music.
-"A-Class Entertainment” presents a special attitude towards love, with dynamic and lively dance music and a Big band's powerful arrangement.
+"A-Class Entertainment" presents a special attitude towards love, with dynamic and lively dance music and a big band's powerful arrangement.
 "Ladies Talk" is a mellow R&B slow jam.
 "Because You Didn't Say" is a guitar-driven ballad.
 "Moment" is the only rock-style song in the whole album.
 The album's closing track is a Mandarin cover of Faith Hill's "There You'll Be."

 Artwork

 The album was photographed by Hong Kong's chief visual Team Sha La La's Xia Yongkang and Taiwanese photographer Huang Zhongping.
-In order to present A-Mei's sense of texture and fashion, the album's clothing was based on the spirit of glamor and spontaneity, and the hairstylist had boldly cut A-Mei's hair into a short, sleek haircut.
+In order to present A-Mei's sense of texture and fashion, the album's clothing was based on the spirit of glamour and spontaneity, and the hairstylist had boldly cut A-Mei's hair into a short, sleek haircut.
 This made her look closer to her own personality and showed off her figure and charisma.
 The butterfly jacket on the album cover was created by A-Mei and designer Han Zhongwei.
-The golden lace and denim undershirt add a touch of glamor and sexiness to the spontaneity.
+The golden lace and denim undershirt add a touch of glamour and sexiness to the spontaneity.